ionic-team/ionic-docs/src/content/building/android.md

 The Ionic CLI can build, copy, and deploy Ionic apps to Android simulators and devices with a single command.
 It can also spin up a development server, like the one used in `ionic serve`, to provide [live-reload](/docs/faq/glossary#livereload) functionality.

-For Cordova, run the following to start a long-running CLI process that boots up a live-reload server:
+Run the following to start a long-running CLI process that boots up a live-reload server:

 ```shell
 ionic cordova run android -l